verb (lets, letting; past and past participle let)

 - Let x be the observed value of this statistic.

 - Let L be the earth's equator and let x be a point in the northern hemisphere.

 - Let the line equal to line AG be AD, and let DG be joined.

-- 3 [with object] Allow someone to have the use of (a room or property) in return for regular payments; rent: homeowners will be able to let rooms to lodgers without having to pay tax they’ve let out their apartmentMore example sentences
+- 3 [with object] chiefly British Allow someone to have the use of (a room or property) in return for regular payments: she let the flat to a tenant they’ve let out their houseMore example sentences

 - Letters have been sent to solicitors and letting agents after police found people are letting properties for themselves then sub-letting them to prostitutes.